ohui/Mass-Arxiv-downloader/README.md

 # Mass-Arxiv-downloader
 Given a list of titles and authors, attempt to download the pdf if it's on arxiv

-This uses multiprocess mp library to download more efficiently.
+This uses Python multiprocess library to download more efficiently.

 File expects a `papers.txt` to read from and a `/pdf/` folder to write to.